robert-osborne/django-kevin/README.md

     rm -rf bin/
     mv package.json.tmp package.json
     heroku config:add BUILDPACK_URL=https://github.com/ddollar/heroku-buildpack-multi.git
+    git add .
-    git commit -am "heroku deploy with multi-buildpacks for node and python" git push heroku master
+    git commit -m "heroku deploy with multi-buildpacks for node and python" git push heroku master

 If the logs from the deploy look good, then congrats!
 You have Heroku working with Python and Node and django-pipeline can access node functions.